Portuguese Asilah: Later history

-After Mohammed al-Shaykh unified Morocco, the captain of Asilah Dom Francisco Coutinho reported to King John III that the sultan, his princes and many qaids were assembling an army to siege Asilah and other Portuguese strongholds.
+After Mohammed al-Shaykh unified West Magreb, the captain of Asilah Dom Francisco Coutinho reported to King John III that the sultan, his princes and many qaids were assembling an army to siege Asilah and other Portuguese strongholds.
 Fearing that the defenses of the city would be inadequate to resist the onslaught, King John III ordered Dom Francisco to speak to the inhabitants, register their belonging and oversee their evacuation to Tangier by sea, returning then to Portugal, while his successor Luís de Loureiro would stay behind with the soldiers and the frontiersmen to evacuate the objects, the artillery and demolish the church of São Bartolomeu as well as the Franciscan monastery.

 The city was later recaptured by King Sebastian in 1577.
 Portugal kept hold of the town until Philip I of Portugal returned Arzila to Ahmad al-Mansur.
-The Moroccans briefly regained control of Asilah, but then lost it to the Spanish.
+The Saadians briefly regained control of Asilah, but then lost it to the Spanish.